-In order to start and operate a molding facility there are lots of costs involved, both direct and indirect.
+To start and operate a molding facility, there are lots of costs involved, both direct and indirect.

 - Capital requirements at the beginning of the project.